-Some say that they are not personal enough.
-That they don’t convey the same meaning as a hand-selected gift.
+Some say that they are not personal enough, or that they don’t convey the same meaning as a hand-selected gift.

 Some of the coolest gifts I have gotten is gift cards to places that I love to shop – because the giver thought about where I’d like to shop.
 I’d absolutely die if I got a gift card from Modcloth, but not everybody likes Modcloth or even knows about it.

 When you buy a gift card for somebody, you think about what they like.
 You may not pick out a dress for them, because you trust that they know their body type and preferences better than you do (and this is true for almost everyone); but getting them a gift card to a store that they really like takes, a lot of thought.

 One Christmas, my mom and stepdad gifted me and my boyfriend a gift card to Walmart in a significant amount.
 We were moving two months later, so that gift card was well thought out and an amazing gift; when I moved (broke and maxed out), I used the gift card to buy a futon for our under-furnished apartment, and groceries to get me through to the next payday.

 Think about it for a second; have you ever received a gift card and been disgruntled because the giver didn’t put enough thought into it?

 Cash is an all around desirable thing to have.

 Cash is a little trickier, because it’s hard to remember who gave it as a gift.
 But, unless it’s my dad, who forgets about my birthday until I remind him, upon which he promptly pulls out his wallet and hands me a few bills, I’ve never been disappointed with cash as a gift.